KasparEtter/ef1p/pages/internet/internet.md

 Positive numbers start with a zero, negative numbers with a one.
 The [actual encoding](https://en.wikipedia.org/wiki/Two%27s_complement)
-is a bit more complicated because it is chosen such that the implementation of addition, subtraction and multiplication is the same for signed and unsigned integers.
+is a bit more complicated because it is chosen such that the implementation of addition, subtraction, and multiplication is the same for signed and unsigned integers.
 [Floating point numbers](https://en.wikipedia.org/wiki/Floating-point_arithmetic)
 are even more complicated and beyond the scope of this article.